 John I. Guy

-Judge Guy was appointed to the Circuit Court bench in December 2015.
-He currently serves as the Administrative Judge for the Fourth Judicial Circuit Family Law Division.
-He is a member and past President of the Florida Family Law American Inn of Court, and a member of The Chester Bedell American Inn of Court.
-Judge Guy is a co-chair of the Jacksonville Bar Association’s Judicial Relations Committee, and a member of the Fourth Judicial Circuit Pro Bono Committee.
-Judge Guy serves as faculty for the Florida Judicial College, the Florida Conference of Circuit Court Judges and the Florida College of Advanced Judicial Studies.
-He is also the Fourth Judicial Circuit Mentor Coordinator for new Judges.
-Judge Guy is also designated as the Hague Convention Judge for the Fourth Judicial Circuit.
+Judge Guy is the Administrative Judge for the Family Law Division in Jacksonville and has served in that Division since his appointment to the Circuit Court bench in December 2015.
+He is a member and past president of the Florida Family Law American Inn of Court and a member of The Chester Bedell American Inn of Court.
+Judge Guy is the Fourth Judicial Circuit Mentor Coordinator and the Fourth Judicial Circuit’s designated Hague Conference Judge.
+He serves as faculty for the Florida Judicial College, the Florida Conference of Circuit Judges, and the Florida College of Advanced Judicial Studies.
+He is also a member of the Jacksonville Bar Association’s Judicial Relations Committee and the Fourth Judicial Circuit Pro Bono Committee.

-In June 2023, Judge Guy was awarded the Jacksonville Bar Association’s President’s Award.
-Judge Guy serves his community by speaking and volunteering at local schools and his church.
-He is also a mentor with the Take Stock in Children program and was honored as the 2021 Take Stock in Children Mentor of the Year.
-Judge Guy taught a Trial Practice course as an adjunct professor at the Florida Coastal School of Law from 2002 to 2019.
+Judge Guy serves his community by speaking and volunteering frequently at local schools, his church and other organizations.
+He is also a mentor with the Take Stock in Children program.
+Judge Guy taught a Trial Practice course as an adjunct professor at the Florida Coastal School of Law from 2002 until 2019.
 Judge Guy has also served as a faculty member for the National District Attorneys Association from 2002 to 2010.
+Judge Guy has lectured for the American Prosecutors Research Institute APRI, the Florida Prosecuting Attorneys Association FPAA, the Association of Prosecuting Attorneys APA, and the North Carolina Conference of District Attorneys NCCDA.

-Prior to his appointment to the bench, Judge Guy was an Assistant State Attorney for the Fourth Judicial Circuit for more than 22 years.
-Judge Guy served as a prosecutor since graduating from the University of Florida College of Law in 1992.
-He attended Alfred I. duPont Middle School and Samuel W. Wolfson High School in Jacksonville.
-Judge Guy then graduated from the University of Florida with High Honors.
+Prior to his appointment to the bench, Judge Guy was an Assistant State Attorney for the Fourth Judicial Circuit for more than 22 years after graduating from the University of Florida College of Law in 1992.
+He attended Alfred I. DuPont Middle School and Samuel W. Wolfson High School in Jacksonville.
+Judge Guy graduated from the University of Florida with High Honors.
 He is married and has three children.

 Senior Judge - Ronald P. Higbee

 Judge Higbee received a Bachelor's of Science in Criminology cum laude in 1975 from Florida State University and a Juris Doctorate Degree from the University of Florida with honors in 1978.
 He was a member of the United States Navy serving in the Judge Advocate General's Corps both on active duty and in the Reserves attaining the rank of Lieutenant Commander before separation from the Reserves.
 He was an Assistant State Attorney in Jacksonville from 1984 until 1986 and served in the private sector from 1986 until 1988.
-He was an Assistant Public Defender from 1988 until 2002 where he served in the felony, special defense and homicide divisions.
-In addition, he was a supervisor for three years of all the county court attorneys for the Public Defender's Office.
-He was appointed by Governor Bush to fill a new county court division and became a judge on January 2, 2002.
-In June of 2002 he was appointed to the Criminal Procedure Rules Committee for the Florida Bar.
+He was an Assistant Public Defender from 1988 until 2002 where he served in the felony, special defense, and homicide divisions.
+In addition, he was a supervisor for three years of all the County Court attorneys for the Public Defender's Office.
+He was appointed by Governor Bush to fill a new County Court division and became a judge on January 2, 2002.
+In June 2002 he was appointed to the Criminal Procedure Rules Committee for the Florida Bar.
+Judge Higbee retired on June 30, 2021, and is now a senior judge.

 Michael A Kalil